Since You Can’t Keep Babies Small… Ideas for Preserving Childhood Keepsakes & Memories

 Tiny Fingers, Toes and Clothes

 Ashley, one of our founders, creates prayer hands for each birthday.
-For Thatcher’s first birthday, she took handprints with paints and then included a prayer for his upcoming year.
-This is a very sweet and clever way to capture not only Thatcher’s emerging personality, but also to treasure those fleeting moments of toddlerhood.
-Ashley also had additional footprints and handprints taken when Thatcher was born and included those in tiny little frames to include in his nursery as well.
+For her son’s first birthday, she took handprints with paints and then included a prayer for his upcoming year.
+This is a very sweet and clever way to capture not only his emerging personality, but also to treasure those fleeting moments of toddlerhood.

 prayer hands - year 1